jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 When building a program we have certain expectations based on given inputs.

-One way to test these expectations is by adding `assert` statements in the program, we could also place these `assert` statements in tests to check whether our expectations match reality.
-These tests help us check that the system is doing what it was designed to do, and catch bugs that break previous behavior when introduced.
+One way to test these expectations is by adding `assert` statements to the program, we could also place them in tests to check whether our expectations match reality.
+These tests help us check that the system is doing what it was designed for and catch bugs that break previous behavior when introduced.

-We are constantly asking two questions
+We are constantly asking
 - What is similar?
 - What is different?

-The difference tells us what changes we have to make for our expectations and reality to match.
+The difference tells us what changes we can make for our expectations and reality to match.

 ## AssertionError with None

 ### <span style="color:red">**RED**</span>: make it fail

-let us create a file named `test_assertion_error.py` in the `tests` folder and add the following text using the python `assert` keyword
+let us create a file in the `tests` folder named `test_assertion_error.py` add the following test using the python `assert` keyword

 ```python
 import unittest